sahar-shirmardi/Karyar-practice/README.md

 Karyar college web development course exercises Session 1 is actually the second session in the whole course, but since the first session was only an introductory session, no codes were provided.
-Feel free to make any changes.
+Feel free to make any changes (in a separate branch).
 Good luck!